UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 ## Sonar Board Installation Is On A Different page

-This page used to also have sonar board setup but we split it off so please see our [Sonar board setup page](quick_start/camera_sensor/sonar_setup.md)
+This page used to also have sonar board setup but we split it off to a new page.
+For sonar board setup see [Sonar board setup page](sonar_setup.md)

 ## The Camera Mounted In Forward orientation